jamischarles/autoplay_net/readme.md

 The script will end after the # of clicks has been reached that you defined in the first popup.

 ## Ending the script early
-If you'd like to terminate the script early, hold down:
+If you'd like to terminate the script early, hold down:<br>
 **Ctrl + Alt + F1** (a mac will likely require Fn as well)